 In general, use the size chart above to figure out what size diaper your baby should wear.
 If your baby is between two sizes, try going up a size!
 It’s easy to have a bigger diaper and fasten it tightly.
 It’s hard to have a small diaper and make it fit a larger baby!

 Most brands in the US use these diaper sizes.
 These include Huggies, Pampers, Luvs, Honest Company, and most store brands, like Target, Walmart, Sam’s Club, and Costco.
-There are a few brands out there that simply call their sizes Small, Medium, Large, and Extra Large, or something like that.
+There are a few brands out there that simply call their sizes Small, Medium, Large, and Extra Large, or something along those lines.